Pecan Trees Georgia and Beyond

 If you live in North Carolina, you’ll want to do some research on the Amling pecan tree loves a lot of sunlight and has an early harvest season between September and October.
 The pecans produced are long and covered by a thin shell.
 These trees are also scab resistant.
 The Elliot pecan tree happens to be very popular in Georgia, Florida, and Louisiana areas due to its abundant harvest.
 These pecans are tear-dropped shaped and very smooth to the touch.
 They also exude a unique sweet, buttery flavor.
 And the list goes on and on!
 If we start naming all the pecan varieties and the areas they grow best in, we’ll have you reading this all night!

-Once you have selected the pecan tree that thrives best in the area you live in, it’s time to plant it!
+Once you have selected the pecan tree that thrives best in the area you live in, it’s time to order it from a reliable pecan tree nursery and then plant it!
 Be sure you dig a hole of at least 5 feet deep and that’s 60-80 feet away from other plants and trees.
 These trees grow strong and burly, so you want to make sure their roots have plenty of room to spread.
 With plenty of water, sunlight, and fertile soil, you’ll have a sturdy, bountiful pecan tree in no time.